Hammerhead (comics): Fictional character biography

 Hammerhead's family immigrated from the Soviet Union to Italy when he was a child with help from a man known only as the General.
 His father ran a garage in Toirrano, where he insisted the young man speak only in Russian, beating him severely with a mallet when he would not.
 Although not much is known about his life before he became a criminal and supervillain, Hammerhead is known to be married and has a sister named Antonia.

 All the while, Hammerhead dreamed of becoming a gangster.
 He is eventually recruited into one of the "families" of the criminal organization known as the Maggia when a member oversees Hammerhead "making his bones" by murdering a childhood bully and his girlfriend in a theater showing The Godfather Part II.
 Originally a small-time hitman, Hammerhead quickly rises through the ranks of the Maggia, while pretending to be ethnically Italian so he can be "made", or fully initiated member.
 In his final test, Hammerhead is brought to his father's garage (with the Maggia apparently unaware of their relationship).
-Hammerhead proceeds to kill his father, while saying Russian that he blames his father's abuse for making him a villain.
+Hammerhead proceeds to kill his father, while saying in Russian that he blames his villainy on his father's abuse.

 One day, Hammerhead was found beaten, disfigured, and delirious with pain in an alley in New York City's Bowery by Jonas Harrow, a surgeon who had lost his medical license due to his illegal experiments.
 Seeing the opportunity both to save this man's life and to redeem his reputation, Harrow operated on the gunman for three days, replacing much of his shattered skull with a strong steel alloy.
 During the surgery, the unconscious thug fixated on the only memory he retained: an image of a poster for a movie called "The Al Capone Mob", which was hanging in the alley where he lay beaten and bloodied before Harrow found him.
 When he recovered, the memory of the poster and its images of 1930s-era gangsters prompted Hammerhead to start a gang of his own in the style of Capone and other mobsters of the 1920s.
 He even dressed as if he were living in that decade.

 A gang war broke out between Hammerhead's mob and Doctor Octopus's criminal organization.
 Hammerhead was forced to flee the country due to Spider-Man's interference.
 He later had a rematch with Doctor Octopus next to an atomic breeder reactor on a remote Canadian island which caused a chain reaction, blasting Hammerhead "out of phase" with this dimension.
 Some time later, he appeared as an immaterial ghost-like being to haunt Doctor Octopus.
 Doctor Octopus then unwittingly used a particle accelerator to restore Hammerhead to his corporeal form.
 Hammerhead kidnapped Spider-Man's Aunt May, who was then rescued by Spider-Man as Doctor Octopus caused Hammerhead's helicopter to plummet into the Hudson River.